Ahmadchrf/iata-data-pipeline/README.md

 - The final Parquet data must be queryable through Athena ;
 - The entire solution should be deployable using an IaC (here CloudFormation as demanded).

-The overall logic and architecture decided for this case will be as follows :
+The overall logic and architecture decided for this case will be as follows - MVP:

 ![Data architecture diagram](assets/data_architecture.png)